HenryRabelo/android-debloat-script/README.md

 It is also important to change the following Android Configurations: \
 • Turn off Mobile Web, Bluetooth and Location Services, turning them back on only when needed \
 • Battery: Adaptable Battery = ON (Optional, but highly recommended) \
-• Screen: Adaptable Brightness = ON (optional, but highly recommended) \
+• Screen: Adaptable Brightness = ON (Optional, but highly recommended) \
 • Security and Location - Lockscreen Preferences - On lock screen: Hide confidential content = YES \
 • Security and Location: Show passwords = OFF \
 • Accounts - Google: Remove Account = YES \